Lynn Crimando, MA, C-IAYT, NBC-HWC

 - Essential Lower Back Program Teacher – Certified by Robin Rothenberg, Essential Yoga Therapy

 - Level 1 Social Resiliency Model Training

 - I’ve studied anatomy under Leslie Kaminoff at the Breathing Project and also previously served as the coordinator for the Therapeutic Yoga classes and the Anatomy & Breath Clinic.

 - I consider Thich Nhat Hanh to be my primary spiritual teacher.
 It is a gift beyond words to have occasionally been in his presence.

 - My teaching experience is rich and diverse, from health clubs, to a womens’ resource center in the South Bronx, to the Memory Support unit of an assisted living facility, to the corporate office of Tiffany & Co.
-I travel throughout the city, teaching and lecturing on behalf of the Arthritis Foundation and I teach throughout New York City for Health Advocates for Older People.
+I have traveled throughout the city, teaching and lecturing on behalf of the Arthritis Foundation.
+I also teach in various New York City locations on behalf of Health Advocates for Older People.
 I’ve helped to launch a wellness initiative at the Rutgers Presbyterian Church in NYC.

 - My therapy and coaching clients include people living with arthritis, cancer, fibromyalgia, herniated disks, trauma-recovery, RSD, MS, Parkinson’s, dementia, anxiety, obesity, sleep disturbances, stress and the desire to experience healthy aging.